Delphic Fraternity

-The Delphic Fraternity, Inc., also known as Delphic of Gamma Sigma Tau (ΓΣΤ), is a historic multicultural fraternity originally founded in New York State in 1871 and re-established in 1987.
-The fraternity can trace its origin back to the Delphic Society founded in 1850.
+The Delphic Fraternity, Inc., also known as Delphic of Gamma Sigma Tau (ΓΣΤ), is an American multicultural fraternity.
+It was originally founded in New York State in 1871 as a literary society and was re-established in 1987 as a multicultural fraternity.
+It was a founding member of the National Multicultural Greek Council.

 History

-The Delphic Society was founded on October 13, 1871, at the Geneseo State Normal School (SUNY Geneseo) in upstate New York.
+The Delphic Society was founded on October 13, 1871, at the Geneseo Normal and Training School (SUNY Geneseo) in upstate New York.
+It was a literary debating society.
 It was a successor organization to the Delphic Society at Rochester, which had been active until at least December 1866.